 In other words: files that are on the “SuperDrive disk” are generally processed more slowly than those on the “original disk”.
 The “SuperDrive disk” is, so to speak, just a data grave within the MBP.
 If you want to handle data efficiently, you should move it to the "original disk".
 Correct?

-Hello Reiner!
+1. Hello Reiner!
 Sorry, only got around to replying now.
-There is a misunderstanding here: the "SuperDrive disk", as you call it, is connected just as quickly as your SSD.
+There is a misunderstanding: The "SuperDrive disk", as you call it, is connected just as fast as your SSD.
 This means that if you install a large SSD here, you also have a disk that is as fast as the internal 500 GB SSD.
 The only thing that runs with USB 2 is the SuperDrive itself.
 If you remove the drive and tinker in an external housing, as is usually done so that you still have a DVD drive, then the drive only runs USB2.0 But your hard drives are of course fast.
 I hope it came across now. :D

 I'm not sure right now ...
 But if you use the kit, the right adapter should actually be included.
 But I don't have the hard drive connections in the 2009 MacBook in mind.
 If I'm right, a normal notebook hard drive should be installed.